MicrosoftDocs/biztalk-docs/his/core/host-integration-server-enhancements-to-the-windows-environment2.md

 manager: "anneta"
 ---
 # Host Integration Server Enhancements to the Windows Environment
-This section describes the extensions to Windows Advanced Program-to-Program Communications (APPC) and the Common Service Verb (CSV) API that are specific to [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+This section describes the extensions to Windows Advanced Program-to-Program Communications (APPC) and the Common Service Verb (CSV) API that are specific to Host Integration Server.

  The [GetAppcConfig](../core/getappcconfig1.md) function takes a local logical unit (LU) and returns the remote LUs that are accessible to the user through that LU.
 If left blank, and a default local LU has been configured, the user's default local LU will be used.
 In all instances, if one of the returned remote LUs is the user's default, it is indicated as such.